lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 Names marked by a trailing (E) are extensions provided by another module.

 -----------------------------------------------------------------------------------------------------------------------------------------
-  For detailed information about a specific "mpi4py" package (including how to load the modules) use the module's full name.
+  For detailed information about a specific "mpi4py" package (including how to load the modules), use the module's full name.
   Note that names that have a trailing (E) are extensions provided by other modules.
   For example: